Macroscopic properties of equity markets: stylized facts and portfolio performance: Local time

 \section{Local time}

-We recall the concept of {\it local time} in stochastic calculus which motivates the development in Section \ref{sec:local.time.empirical} and is closely related to the concept of leakage in stochastic portfolio theory.
+We recall the concept of {\it semimartingale local time} in stochastic calculus which motivates the development in Section \ref{sec:local.time.empirical} and is closely related to the concept of leakage in stochastic portfolio theory.
 We follow the notations of \cite[Section 4.1]{F02}.
-For further details see \cite[Chapter VI]{revuz2013continuous}, \cite{BG08} and \cite{X20}.
+Further details can be found in \cite[Chapter VI]{revuz2013continuous}, \cite{BG08} and \cite{X20}.
 Let $Y(t)$ be a real-valued continuous semimartingale defined on a filtered probability space.
-The {\it local time} of $Y$ at $0$ is the non-decreasing process $\Lambda$ defined by the identity
+The {\it semimartingale local time} of $Y$ at $0$ is the non-decreasing process $\Lambda$ defined by the identity

 where $\sign(y) = 1$ if $y > 0$ and $\sign(y) = -1$ if $y \leq 0$.
 We may regard \eqref{eqn:local.time} as an extension of It\^{o}'s formula applied to the convex function $y \mapsto \frac{1}{2}|y|$ whose distributional second derivative is a point mass at $0$.
-It can be shown that $d \Lambda(t) = 0$ on $\{t : Y(t) \neq 0\}$.
+It can be shown that $\dd \Lambda(t) = 0$ on $\{t : Y(t) \neq 0\}$.
 Intuitively, $\Lambda(t)$ characterizes the ``amount of time'' $Y$ spends at the point $0$ (this is justified by the {\it occupation formula} which involves the local time at each $y \in \mathbb{R}$).

 Next consider an $n$-dimensional continuous semimartingale $(Y_1,\dots,Y_n)$.
 We say that $Y_1,\dots,Y_n$ are \textit{pathwise mutually non-degenerate} if: \begin{enumerate} \item[(i)] for all $i\not=j$, $\{t:Y_i(t)=Y_j(t)\}$ has Lebesgue measure zero a.s.; \item[(ii)] (triple collision) for all $i<j<k$, $\{t: Y_i(t)=Y_j(t)=Y_k(t)\}=\emptyset$ a.s. \end{enumerate} Write $Y_i(t) = Y_i(0) + M_i(t) + A_i(t)$ where $M_i$ is the local martingale part and $A_i$ has finite variation.
 We say that $Y_i$ is \textit{absolutely continuous} if the random signed measures $A_i$ and $\langle M \rangle_i$ are a.s.~absolutely continuous with respect to the Lebesgue measure.
 Let $Y_{(1)}(t) \geq \cdots \geq Y_{(n)}(t)$ be the non-increasing order statistics of $Y_1(t), \ldots, Y_n(t)$.
 We are interested in the {\it gaps} $Y_{(1)} - Y_{(2)}, \ldots, Y_{(n-1)} - Y_{(n)}$ which are non-negative by construction.
 Since $Y$ is continuous, if a rank switch between ranks $k$ and $k + 1$ occurs at $t$ then $Y_{(k)}(t) - Y_{(k+1)}(t) = 0$.
 Thus we may use the local time of $Y_{(k)} - Y_{(k+1)}$ at $0$ to measure to intensity of rank switching.